• Skip to primary navigation

 Instant Pot Cranberry Sauce

-Nana’s recipe called for double the sugar that I use.
-Preferring a cranberry sauce that is much less sweet, I reduced the sugar by half, and that is the sweet spot for me (see what I did there?).
+Nana's recipe called for double the sugar that I use.
+I prefer a cranberry sauce that is much less sweet, I reduced the sugar by half, and that works for me.

 blue banner with the words you might also like